merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

         self.filter_pfam()
 ```

-First, anvi'o creates a directory under `anvio/data/misc/Interacdome` (by default) which will end up
+First, anvi'o creates a directory under `anvio/data/misc/InteracDome` (by default) which will end up
-housing the IPfam HMM profiles and the Interacdome datasets.
+housing the IPfam HMM profiles and the InteracDome datasets.
 Then the main method, `setup` is
 called, which is directly above us.
 We can see that first, anvi'o downloads the tab-separated files.
 Since these files were created for Pfam version `31.0`, anvi'o next downloads a copy of the Pfam
 `31.0` HMMs.
 There already exists a framework to download Pfams because of `anvi-setup-pfams`, so
 this was very little work to do.
 Yay for code resusability.
 As a final step, the Pfam HMMs are
-subset to the IPfam HMMs, i.e. only the Pfams that are in the Interacdome dataset.
+subset to the IPfam HMMs, *i.e.* only the Pfams that are in the InteracDome dataset.

 ## (3) Running the hidden Markov model (HMM)